 There can be certain situations where your feline pet fails to respond no matter how many times you call.
 Much research has gone into finding out if cats possess the ability to recognize and respond to the names given to them by their owners.
 Most of the studies have given way to positive results.

 You will see a cat responding to the human voice in the form of body movements.
 Generally, their ears will perk up, and they will run over to whoever the voice belongs to.
 They can also express their response via head movements.

 Did you know that your voice can have a huge impact on whether your cat is listening to you or not?
-If you are a cat parent, you probably speak to them in a specific voice.
 Some people will use a high-pitched voice to call over their cat.
 Others might add a little harmony to their voice while calling their cats.

 If you have tried and failed to make your cat respond to your voice, you can try out some tricks.
 For instance, if your pet does not respond to your voice, try to win them over with the help of a toy or one of their favorite food items.
 Your cat will start responding to your mannerisms in no time.

 If you have adopted a cat that already has a name, then the best thing to do would be not to change the name.
 If you change the name, your pet might get confused and fail to respond to your calls.

 Is it Possible that Cats Show Positive Responses to Certain Names?